notdodo/pulumi-k8s-oracle/README.md

 0. Select the stack and the configuration for the master `pulumi stack select master`
 1. Edit the file `Pulumi.master.yaml` with the correct information about your Oracle tenant, names and paths
 2. If you want to customize the Kubernetes setup edit the file `cloud-init-master.yaml` on the section about the Yaml file for `kubeadm`
-3. Run `pulumi up` and wait for the deployment (_N.B._: the network security group allow all ingress and egress traffic; if this is not ideal for you change it. `iptables` is still configured to block some ports)
+3. Run `pulumi up` and wait for the deployment (_N.B._: the network security group allows only ingress for SSH and Wireguard ports; if this is not ideal for you change it as you wish)
 4. Now you can SSH into the machine to fetch the `kubeconfig` file from `/etc/kubernetes/admin.conf` using the SSH keys generate during the `pulumi up` command

 #### Worker nodes